Saturated fusion systems on $p$-groups of maximal class: The proofs of Theorems A and C

-\begin{proof}[Proof of Theorem~\ref{compound}.]
-Suppose that $\F$ is reduced ($O_p(\F)=1$ and $\F=O^p(\F)=O^{p'}(\F)$) and $\gamma_1(S)$ is not abelian.
+\begin{proof} Suppose that $\F$ is reduced ($O_p(\F)=1$ and $\F=O^p(\F)=O^{p'}(\F)$).
+In addition we may assume that $\gamma_1(S)$ is non-abelian.
 If $S$ is not exceptional, then, as $\F$ is reduced, Theorem~\ref{non exc} (ii) and (iii) cannot hold as in the first case $O_p(\F) \ne 1$ and in the second case $\F \ne O^p(\F)$.
 Hence Theorem~\ref{non exc} (ii) holds and in particular $\E_\F$ consists of abelian $\F$-pearls.
-This proves the theorem when $S$ is not exceptional.
+This is point (i) of the theorem.

 Suppose that $S$ is exceptional.
 Then Theorem~\ref{Raul app} applies.
+In particular, this immediately gives parts (ii)(a) and (ii)(d) of the theorem, completing the proof for $p\geq 11$.
+For $p=5$ and $\F\neq \F_S(\mathrm G_2(5))$, Theorem~\ref{Raul app} (i)(a)($\alpha$), (i)(a)($\beta$) and (ii) cannot hold, as $O_5(\F)\ne 1$ in these cases.
+Hence Theorem~\ref{Raul app} (i)(a)($\delta$) holds.
+We deduce that $\F$ is not realized by $\Aut(\HN)$ and this gives point (ii)(b) of the theorem.

-This gives the theorem immediately for $p > 7$.
-For $p=5$, the realizations of $\F$ illustrate the instances when $\F$ is not reduced.
-When $p=7$ and $S $ is isomorphic to a Sylow $7$-subgroup of $\mathrm G_2(7)$, then we use \cite[Table 5.1]{G2p} to determine how many of the examples are reduced.
-There are 10 exotic examples and $\F_S(\mathrm M)$. \end{proof}
+Finally, when $p=7$ and $S $ is isomorphic to a Sylow $7$-subgroup of $\mathrm G_2(7)$, then we use \cite[Table 5.1]{G2p} to determine how many of the examples are reduced.
+There are 20 exotic examples all appearing as subsystems of $\F_S(\mathrm M)$.
+This is point (ii)(c) of the theorem and completes the proof. \end{proof}